Mid levelproduct

 Q5

-Tell me about a time when your analysis contradicted what a senior stakeholder or product manager believed.
-How did you handle the conversation, and what was the outcome?
+Tell me about a time when your data analysis revealed a finding that contradicted what the product or leadership team believed.
+How did you handle communicating that insight, and what was the outcome?

 Q6